galacticpuzzlehunt/galactic-puzzle-hunt/README.md

 # Galactic Puzzle Hunt 2017 (Static Site)

-This site will eventually host a static version of what is currently at [galacticpuzzlehunt.com](https://galacticpuzzlehunt.com).
+This site, hosted on [galacticpuzzlehunt.com](https://galacticpuzzlehunt.com), is a static version of the original Galactic Puzzlehunt 2017 website.

 ## TODO

-* Fix Angry Portals
 * Fix last solve time stats to be accurate